keredson/chimes/README.md

 *Ye Merry Minstrel Caroling Christmas Bells*.
 Other similar products had light-up bell decorations with a speaker, like the *Caroling Christmas Bells* or *Mr Christmas Bells of Christmas* (but weren't real bells).

-I could not find a source of musical bells reasonably priced for this project, so I've swapped them out with DIY chimes, which worked quite nicely IMO.
+I wanted to recreate, but could not find a source of bells reasonably priced for this project.
+So I substituted DIY chimes, which worked quite nicely IMO.

 Built with a black walnut stand using copper tubing, 3d-printed hangers and controlled by an ESP32 running MicroPython.